 If you have any questions about any of the above factors, let us know so that we can explain them in detail and help you get a firm grasp of why you’ll end up paying a certain amount.Read more Read less

 If you just look at the initial price, dental implants are more costly than traditional dentures and bridges.
 But the big difference is that traditional tooth replacements only last for about 5 to 10 years at a time whereas you can keep the same dental implants for 30 years or more.
-Also, dental implants are very easy to clean, so they can help you avoid gum disease and other oral health issues that you would otherwise have to pay to treat.

 It depends on what plan you have.
 Most insurance companies won’t pay for the implant posts but are willing to at least partially cover the cost of preliminary treatments or the final restoration.
 Our team works with a variety of insurance carriers, and they have plenty of experience helping patients figure out their benefits and the best strategies for maximizing them.

-Our experienced dentists will carefully walk you through the dental implant process and take the time to answer all of your questions so that you fully understand how your new teeth will work and what needs to happen in order to place them.
+Our experienced dentists will carefully walk you through the dental implant process and take the time to answer all of your questions so that you fully understand how your new teeth will work and what needs to happen to place them.
 There are some questions we hear more often than others, so for the convenience of our patients, we’ve decided to list the answers here.
 Don’t be afraid to reach out if you’d rather speak with our team directly.

 Dental implants are generally estimated to last 30 years or longer.
 However, their exact lifespan can vary depending on the care that they receive.
 Implants don’t require especially complex maintenance; you can brush and floss them as if they were natural teeth in order to keep them in good condition.
 To that end, make sure that you’re brushing and flossing at least twice every day, and don’t forget to visit our team every six months for a dental checkup and cleaning.
 Also, try to avoid bad habits like crunching on ice or opening packages with your teeth, as they can end up causing unnecessary damage to your implants.

 Implant failure is rare, but it’s still something that you need to keep an eye out for.
 Most of the time, it’s either caused by a form of gum disease called peri-implantitis or failed osseointegration.
 Chronic teeth grinding, smoking, and certain medications can also contribute to dental implant failure.
-It’s important to be aware of your personal risk factors so that we can help you take the appropriate precautions to maximize your chances of success.
+It’s important to be aware of your risk factors so that we can help you take the appropriate precautions to maximize your chances of success.
 That’s why we’ll carefully go over your dental and medical history with you during your initial consultation.

 One of the advantages of choosing dental implants over traditional dentures and bridges is that there are little to no dietary restrictions to worry about.
 While you will have to maintain a diet of soft foods such as yogurt and oatmeal when you first get your implant posts, you’ll be able to eat whatever you want once your mouth heals.
 That said, you still need to protect your implants the same way you would protect your natural teeth.
 That means being careful around hard or sticky foods that could lead to cracks, chips, and other types of damage.

 Dental implants should only be placed in the jaw once it is completely finished growing.
 As such, implants usually aren’t placed in patients younger than the age of 18.
 Some people might have to wait a little longer than others.
-There are cases where jaw development doesn’t end until the mid-20s, and men’s jaw typically take longer to finish growing than women’s jaws do.
+There are cases where jaw development doesn’t end until the mid-20s, and men’s jaws typically take longer to finish growing than women’s jaws do.
 Note that there is no real upper age limit for dental implants; you are considered a viable candidate as long as your mouth and jawbone are healthy.